-The European Union is a main political and financial partner of the CoE's co-operation activities.
-A very close partnership has been built up over more than two decades in supporting activities founded on common values and goals which advance democratic governance, human rights, democracy and rule of law in Europe and beyond.
-The strategic approach to this partnership was recently strengthened by the signature of the “Statement of intent for the cooperation between the Council of Europe and the European Commission in the EU enlargement region and the Eastern Partnership and Southern Mediterranean countries (EU neighbourhood region)” in April 2014.
+The European Union (EU) is a main political and financial partner of the Council of Europe co-operation activities.
+A very close partnership has been built up over more than two decades to support activities founded on common values and goals in order to advance human rights, democracy and rule of law in Europe and beyond.
+The strategic approach to this partnership was strengthened by the signature of the “Statement of Intent for the co-operation between the Council of Europe and the European Commission in the EU enlargement region and the Eastern Partnership and Southern Mediterranean countries (EU Neighbourhood region)” in April 2014.

-The Council of Europe and the European Commission have signed 3-year cooperation agreements to promote human rights, the rule of law and democracy.
+The Council of Europe and the European Commission have signed three comprehensive co-operation agreements to promote human rights, the rule of law and democracy:

 Horizontal Facility for Western Balkans and Turkey (HF), with a total budget: €25 million (May 2016-May 2019) for co-operation activities with Albania, Bosnia and Herzegovina, Kosovo*, Montenegro, Serbia, Republic of North Macedonia and Turkey.
 The 2nd Phase is under negotiation with the foreseen budget of €41 million (May 2019 – May 2022)